neo4jrb/neo4j-core/README.md

 It's possible that some features for the Neo4j.rb 2.0 will not be available in the 3.0 version since it has to work with both the Neo4j server and Neo4j embedded APIs.

+Since neo4j-core provides one unified API to both the server end embedded neo4j database the neo4j-wrapper and neo4j gems will also work with server and embedded neo4j databases.

 New features:

 * investigate: neo4j-core should provide one API to both the Embedded database and the Neo4j Server